Swiss trial begins of Liberian rebel commander accused of cannibalism and rape

 "(He) has always been very clear on his whereabouts in Liberia and the court filings include testimonies collected in Switzerland that confirm it."

-The case is a first for Switzerland under a 2011 law allowing prosecution for war crimes committed anywhere.
+The case before a three-judge panel at the Federal Criminal Court in Bellinzona is a first for Switzerland under a 2011 law allowing prosecution for war crimes committed anywhere.

 Lawyers for Liberian victims are opposed to a court decision to postpone their hearings until next year due to COVID-19, effectively preventing them from hearing Kosiah in person.